apigee-127/swagger-tools/docs/Middleware.md

 Swagger document(s) and then annotate the request, using `req.swagger`, with the pertinent details.
 **swaggerSecurity:** This middleware allows you to wire up authentication/authorization handlers based on the definitions in your Swagger document(s).
-**swaggerValidator:** This middleware will validate your requests based on the operations in your Swagger document(s).
+**swaggerValidator:** This middleware will validate your request/responses based on the operations in your Swagger document(s).
 **swaggerRouter:** This middleware allows you to wire up request handlers based on the operation definitions in your Swagger document(s).
 **swaggerUi:** This middleware will serve your Swagger document(s) for public consumption and will also serve a local [Swagger UI][swagger-ui] instance.

+## Swagger Middleware Errors

+All Swagger Middleware errors are sent downstream per Connect middleware standards.
+This means that no Swagger Middleware will handle errors for you nor will they attempt to render your errors on your behalf.
+That being said, the Swagger Middleware does annotate validation errors before sending them downstream so that the downstream consumer can identify these errors and get the pertinent information out of them.

+### Validation Errors

+Anytime a Swagger validation error occurs, the following `Error` properties will be available if available:

+* **apiDeclarations:** {object[]} - The API Declaration errors _(Swagger 1.2)_
+* **errors:** {object[]} - The validation errors
+* **failedValidation:** {boolean} - Indicating the error is a validation error
+* **warnings:** {object[]} - The validation warnings

+Use these pieces of information to properly render your errors.

 ## Swagger Metadata